zacnider/fhevm-example-anti-patterns-missingallowthis/README.md

 ---

-## 📋 Overview
+## 📚 Overview

+This example teaches you how to use FHEVM to build privacy-preserving smart contracts.

 @title EntropyMissingAllowThis
-@notice Missing FHE.allowThis() permissions with EntropyOracle
+@notice Missing FHE.allowThis() permissions with encrypted randomness
-@dev ANTI-PATTERN: Demonstrates common mistake of missing allowThis with EntropyOracle integration ⚠️ ANTI-PATTERN WARNING:
+@dev ANTI-PATTERN: Demonstrates common mistake of missing allowThis with encrypted randomness integration ⚠️ ANTI-PATTERN WARNING:
 Common Mistake:
 - Forgetting to call FHE.allowThis() before using encrypted values